oSoWoSo/xut/README.md

 ## xut : xtra user templates

-Build and install packages for Void Linux, from the abyss-packages unofficial repo
+Installs and updates unofficial packages for Void Linux.

+_Created and tested for/with the [abyss-packages repo](https://codeberg.org/mobinmob/abyss-packages),
+ working with other repos is not guaranteed._

 **This script is in the alpha stage.**